You want smart political talk without the meltdowns?

 Okay.

-And I and I think the greatest threat we face is allowing the leadership to come in picking people maybe from the establishment side or whatever that will impose the same narrative that overwrites the facts on the ground.
+And I think the greatest threat we face is allowing the leadership to come in, picking people maybe from the establishment side or whatever, that will impose the same narrative that overwrites the facts on the ground.

-So what you're telling me is your fear is rather than doing the full reset you know meaning going back all the way to pre-9 eleven and then getting a fact based you're thinking we're going to go back to how it was during the Bush years which you're saying wasn't correct either yes I am saying exactly that I I'm saying that hostile narratives have been imposed on analytical processes that ensure that you will not get to the fact of the matter when you're analyzing it and that that is at some point um intentional.
+So, what you're telling me is your fear is rather than doing the full reset, meaning going back all the way to pre-9-11 and then getting a fact-based, you're thinking we're going to go back to how it was during the Bush years, which you're saying wasn't correct either.

-You know w one of the things we miss is that we think of war and then we think or terrorism we think of violence but there's political warfare and political warfare operates on the idea that sometimes you have the violent reinforced nonviolent actions for example subversion.
+You know, one of the things we miss is that we think of war and then we think, or terrorism, we think of violence, but there's political warfare, and political warfare operates on the idea that sometimes you have the violent reinforced nonviolent actions, for example, subversion.

-I I agree I mean I I can say as somebody who's worked inside the defense department for a long time we have uh there's an academic nature to threat analysis and that is what Steve is talking about folks.
+I mean, I can say as somebody who's worked inside the Defense Department for a long time, there's an academic nature to threat analysis.

 You have to understand the enemy as the enemy understands himself.